-The fourth and current courthouse was completed in December 1939 at a total cost of \$227,000.
-The previous courthouse was torn down in 1938 to make way for the more modern three-story structure which included the county jail and most of the other county offices.
+The fourth courthouse was completed in December 1939 at a total cost of \$227,000.
+The previous courthouse was torn down in 1938 to make way for the more modern three-story structure which included the county jail and most of the other county government offices as well as the Callaway County Commission.